supaglue-labs/supaglue/docs/docs/intro.md

 1. Create a Supaglue Cloud account [here](https://app.supaglue.io/sign-up).
 2. Configure your integration scopes and OAuth credentials, or use one of our managed OAuth apps.
 3. Create a Supaglue customer.
-4. Connect a customer's SaaS platform to your app through a Supaglue-provided embedded link.
+4. Connect a customer's SaaS platform to your app through a [managed authentication](/platform/managed-auth) option.
-5. Access customer data using one of three integration patterns: managed syncs, actions API, or real-time events.
+5. Configure a [Managed Sync](/integration-patterns/managed-syncs) or start using the [Unified API](/integration-patterns/unified-api).

 ## FAQ

 <details>
   <summary>Who should use Supaglue?</summary>
   <div>
-    Supaglue targets developers at B2B SaaS companies to provide native product integrations with their customers' SaaS tools in their products.
+    Supaglue is useful for developers at B2B SaaS companies who are building native product integrations with their customers' SaaS tools.
   </div>
 </details>